ISwearItsNotMe/headlessCMS-strapi-svelte/utils/STRUCTURE.md

 Ici nous avons une relation _ManyToMany_ entre un _Game_ et un _Tag_, ce qui signifie qu'un _Game_ peut avoir plusieurs _Tag_ et qu'un _Tag_ peut appartenir à plusieurs _Game_

 # ==ENGLISH VERSION==

+## Framework

+For this project, we will primarily use Strapi to manage our API and, by extension, our entities.

+## Entities

+Our project has four distinct entities: users, games, libraries, and tags.

+### _User_ (users)

+The User represents you, or anyone else who tries to join your application.

+A User consists of these elements:

+    id: Number
+    username: Text
+    email: Email
+    password: Password
+    confirmed: Boolean
+    blocked: Boolean

+The types Email and Password are unique to Strapi.
+They allow for easier verification and configuration of how these fields should be treated in the database.

+### _Game_ (games)

+The Game refers to the different games that we can encounter.

+A Game consists of these elements:

+    id: Number
+    name: Text
+    description: Rich Text
+    minPlayers: Number
+    maxPlayers: Number
+    time: Number
+    minYear: Number
+    images: Media[]

+Rich Text and Media are also unique to Strapi.
+They are used to manage long text and media (photos, videos, etc.), respectively.

+### _Library_ (libraries)

+The Library refers to the different libraries a user can create to store various games.

+A Library consists of these elements:

+    id: Number
+    name: Text

+### _Tag_ (tags)

+The Tag refers to the different "categories" a game can have (family, asymmetric, etc.).

+A Tag consists of these elements:

+    id: Number
+    name: Text

+## Relations

+To make everything work, some of our entities are related to others.

+### _User--Library_

+This OneToMany relationship highlights the fact that a User can have multiple Libraries, but a Library can only belong to one User.

+### _Game--Library_

+Here we have a ManyToMany relationship between a Game and a Library, meaning that a Game can be in multiple Libraries, and a Library can have multiple Games.

+### _Game--Tag_

+Here we have a ManyToMany relationship between a Game and a Tag, meaning that a Game can have multiple Tags, and a Tag can belong to multiple Games.